tangaiyun/RedisRateLimiter/README.md

 usage:

-please set the configuration of redis,change the content fo redis.properties as following:

-#change the redis host as your real environment
+please set the configuration of redis,change the content fo redis.properties as your real environment
-redis.host=192.168.150.7
-redis.port=6379
-#redis.password=
-redis.timeout=2000

-redis.maxIdle=300
-redis.minIdle=100
-redis.maxTotal=600
-redis.testOnBorrow=true
-redis.testOnReturn=true

 detail api usage: